-- 4.3.1 The school is committed to achieving 100% in the 8 Gatsby Benchmarks, whilst working closely with the Careers and Enterprise Company (CEC) and utilising the CEC Compass benchmark assessment tool. - 4.3.2 The school is committed to providing a planned programme of careers education for all pupils in Years 8-11 along with independent information, advice, and guidance. - 4.3.3 The school endeavours to follow the statutory guidance for governing bodies, school leaders and school staff as outlined in the Careers Statutory Guidance of (Jan 2018).
-The advice provided covers the full range of education and training options, including apprenticeships and technical routes. - 4.3.4 The school will have a stable, structured careers programme and Provider Access Statement that is published on its website. - 4.3.5 The school will have a Careers Link in post to lead the careers programme.
-The name and contact details of the Careers Link will be published on the school website. - 4.3.6 The school will work in partnership with their commissioning schools and local authorities, as well as post-16 providers, to provide support and advice on transitional pathways into further education or training and pathways beyond education into employment.
+- 4.3.1 The school is committed to achieving 100% in the 8 Gatsby Benchmarks, whilst working closely with the Careers and Enterprise Company (CEC) and utilising the CEC Compass benchmark assessment tool. - 4.3.2 The school is committed to providing a planned programme of careers education for all pupils aged between 11-16, along with independent information, advice, and guidance. - 4.3.3 The school endeavours to follow the statutory guidance for governing bodies, school leaders and school staff as outlined in the Careers Statutory Guidance of (Jan 2018).
+The advice provided covers the full range of education and training options, including apprenticeships and technical routes. - 4.3.4 The school will have a stable, structured careers programme and Provider Access Statement that is published on its website. - 4.3.5 The school will have a Careers Lead in post to lead the careers programme.
+The name and contact details of the Careers Lead will be published on the school website.
+The School's Designated Careers Lead is Molly Sparrow and they can be contacted on email at msparrow@coalclough-ept.com - 4.3.6 The school will work in partnership with their commissioning schools and local authorities, as well as post-16 providers and Careers Hub, to provide support and advice on transitional pathways into further education or training and pathways beyond education into employment.